series Xcaliber Sword Pinstriping brushes

-series Xcaliber Pinstriping Brushes made by Andrew Mack Brush Company are special due to thier short hair length.
+series-Xcaliber Sword Pinstriping Brushes are special due to thier short hair length.
 Only 1 1/2" vs. the average 2" and 2 1/4".
 This shorter length allows greater control for intricate designs as well as long lines.
 Only the finest imported blue squirrel hair is used, along with its hard wood handle, Available in size 0000, size 000, size 00 and size 0.
 Hair Length Out 1-1/2" long.
-More information and pricing on series Xcaliber Pinstriping Brushes listed below.
+More information and pricing on series-Xcaliber Sword Pinstriping Brushes listed below.

 The sword brush originated on the early assembly lines, used mainly for automotive paint touch-ups.
 Over the years, brushes have evolved to better suit pinstripers' needs, with short and long handles, large and small bellies (the middle section where the paint is carried), and different kinds of hair - squirrel hair being the most commonly used.